 - Slice your avocado very thin.
 I like a big ole’ hunk of avocado myself, but a small amount is all you really need for flavor and creaminess on these tostadas.

 - Don’t buy more Greek yogurt than you need.
 A little of the lime crema goes a long way, so one of the small single serving Greek yogurts is more than enough to top a batch of tostadas.

-Delicious hot or cold, you can chose to preassemble your homemade tostadas, or just arrange everything on a variety of platters and let your family/guests make their own.
-In addition to being a game day favorite, they're also a Taco Tuesday fave in our home!
+Delicious hot or cold, you can choose to preassemble your homemade tostadas, or just arrange everything on a variety of platters and let your family/guests make their own.
+In addition to being a game day favorite, they’re also a Taco Tuesday fave in our home!

-In the meantime, use this store locator to see if a Costco near you carries TortillaLand tortillas!
+Use this store locator to see if a Costco near you carries TortillaLand tortillas!